Rutura11/Hackathon-2024-Final-Submission/README.md

         Initiate a prediction with a simple button click.
         View the predicted unemployment rate alongside a visual representation of trends.
 This predictive model provides valuable foresight for regional decision-makers to anticipate challenges and develop targeted interventions.
-This prediction model estimates unemployment rates for specific regions based on current employment and underemployment data.
+This prediction model also estimates unemployment rates for specific regions based on current employment and underemployment data.
 It helps understand regional disparities in employment conditions, rather than forecasting future unemployment trends.

 Tools and Technologies: